 That’s where the phrase fake it until you make it comes into play.
 The more we present ourselves in a certain way, the more that people react to us from that angle, which then makes it easier for us to be that way, and the cycle self-supports.

-Perception shapes our own reality.
+Your perception is your reality.
 It shapes the reality of all those around us.
 The more we can be fully aware of this fact – and come to understand it in all its facets – the better we can be more present in the now we inhabit in a way which is authentic and fulfilling.